thomazeau/jgrecipes/docs/PeachPie.md

 ## Instructions

-- Preheat oven to 425 degrees F.
+- Preheat oven to 450℉
 - Line the bottom and sides of a 9 inch pie plate with one of the pie crusts.
-Brush with some of the beaten egg to keep the dough from becoming soggy later.
+Brush with some of the beaten egg to keep the dough from becoming soggy later
-- Stir together flour, sugar, and spices and set aside.
+- Stir together flour, sugar, and spices and set aside
-- Wash, peel, and slice fresh peaches and sprinkle with lemon juice and sugar.
+- Wash, peel, and slice fresh peaches and sprinkle with lemon juice and sugar
 - If using thawed, frozen peaches, drain
-- Mix together peaches with the combined dry ingredients.
+- Mix together peaches with the combined dry ingredients
-- Turn into pastry-lined pie pan and dot with butter.
+- Turn into pastry-lined pie pan and dot with butter
-- Cover with top crust.
+- Cover with top crust
 - Flute the edges to seal or press the edges with the tines of a fork dipped in egg.
 Brush the remaining egg over the top crust and sprinkle with sugar.
-Cut several slits in the top crust to vent steam.
+Cut several slits in the top crust to vent steam
-- Bake 20 minutes, then reduce to 350 degrees F for 35 minutes or until crust is brown and juice begins to bubble through the slits in the crust.
+- Bake 20 minutes, then reduce to 350 degrees F for 35 minutes or until crust is brown and juice begins to bubble through the slits in the crust
 - Cool before serving.
-This tastes better warm than hot.
+This tastes better warm than hot
-- Pie may be frozen for future use.
+- Pie may be frozen for future use

 <!-- Notes